timja-bot/liquibase-runner-plugin/README.md

 * If you'd like to use a database engine like MySQL or postgres, you'll have to ensure the schema exists and is accessible to Jenkins.
 Consider having your Jenkins job execute an initialize script to do so.

-# The Future

-I'd like to minimize the difference between "Execute" and "Evaluate" and have changesets be reported in both types of build steps.